meirwah/awesome-incident-response/README.md

 * [traceroute-circl](https://github.com/CIRCL/traceroute-circl) - traceroute-circl is an extended traceroute to support the activities of CSIRT (or CERT) operators.
 Usually CSIRT team have to handle incidents based on IP addresses received.
 Created by Computer Emergency Responce Center Luxembourg
 * [Fenrir](https://github.com/Neo23x0/Fenrir) - Fenrir is a simple IOC scanner.
 It allows scanning any Linux/Unix/OSX system for IOCs in plain bash.
 Created by the creators of THOR and LOKI
 * [Stenographer](https://github.com/google/stenographer) - Stenographer is a packet capture solution which aims to quickly spool all packets to disk, then provide simple, fast access to subsets of those packets.
 It stores as much history as it possible, managing disk usage, and deleting when disk limits are hit.
 It's ideal for capturing the traffic just before and during an incident, without the need explicit need to store all of the network traffic
+* [Crits](https://crits.github.io/) - a web-based tool which combines an analytic engine with a cyber threat database

 ### Videos